top of page

 The Science of Fat and Fat Loss

-In this science post, we are following up the conversation about the hormones and neurotransmitters involved with the regulation of our hunger and satiety cues, with how the body utilizes and releases fat in the weight loss process.
-So, to better understand what fat loss really is and what happens in the body to make this process happen, let’s take a deeper dive into fat and fat metabolism!
+In this science post, we will be discussing how the body utilizes and releases fat in the weight loss process.
+To better understand what fat loss is and what happens in the body to make this process happen, let’s take a deeper dive into fat and fat metabolism.

 What are fats?